Dr. Antonio Rodriguez-Gil

 Profile

-I joined the Economics department at Leeds University after completing my PhD in 2012.
-I am currently a Lecturer (Teaching and Scholarship) in Economics.
-I am Lead Head for Final Year of Year 3, the Economics Academic Integrity Representative, as well as, a member of the School’s Assessment and Feedback Strategy Groups.
+Antonio is a Lecturer (Teaching and Scholarship) in Economics.
+He is a Co-lead in the Research theme for Research-led teaching, Lead Head for Final Year of Year 3, the Economics Academic Misconduct (Plagiarism) Representative, as well as, a member of the School’s Assessment and Feedback Strategy Groups.

 Responsibilities